Understand Conversational Agent responses

 • For step-by-step or “how-to” questions, you’ll often get flashcards.

-• For more open-ended or descriptive questions, Genie may return a text answer.
+• For more open-ended or descriptive questions, a text answer may be returned.

-You can also use the answer format buttons to choose Flashcard or Text, request a specific format in your question (for example, “Show this as a table”), or ask Genie to switch formats after the fact.
+You can also use the answer format buttons to choose Flashcard or Text, request a specific format in your question (for example, “Show this as a table”), or ask for a different format after the fact.

 Metadata

-Example Genie answer showing creation date, tags, and more
+Example text-based answer showing creation date, tags, and more

 Agentic Avatar conversations